How to Create AI Videos from Photos: Step-by-Step

 Turning a static photo into a moving video used to require professional video editing software, hours of keyframing, and real skill.
 In 2026, AI image-to-video models can take any photograph and generate a smooth, realistic video clip with natural motion in seconds.
 A portrait gets subtle head movement and blinking eyes.
 A landscape gets drifting clouds and flowing water.
 A product shot gets a cinematic camera orbit.

-This guide walks you through the complete process of creating AI videos from photos — from choosing the right source image to selecting motion types, controlling camera movements, and getting the best possible quality from current models like WAN 2.2.
+This guide walks you through the complete process of creating AI videos from photos — from choosing the right source image to selecting motion types, controlling camera movements, and getting the best possible quality from current models like ZSky's video engine.

 What Is AI Image-to-Video Generation?